pbastowski/vue-todos/README.md

 - vuex
 - Vuetify

-You will neeed vue-cli 3 in zero-config mode to run this project.
+You will need vue-cli 3 in zero-config mode to run this project.
 Also, npm version 5.6 or higher is required.
 Alternatively you can use the latest version of yarn.

 ## Installation